hapax/hapax.github.io/assets/simple-physics.md

 **Exercise 16 (same size).** Two spheres of radius $r$ collide when their centres come within $2r$ of each other, since the edges touch.
-  To determine the mean free path of particles of the *same* size, we should draw our collision cylinder with cross-section $\sigma = \pi(2r)^2$.
+  To find the average distance between colliding particles of the *same* size, we should draw our collision cylinder with cross-section $\sigma = \pi(2r)^2$.

 (a) The average air molecule has size $r = 4 \times 10^{-10} \text{ m}$.